Frank W. Boreham: List

 In 2016, nearly 50 years after Boreham's death, John Broadbanks Publishing published two volumes of previously unpublished material: Nuggets of Romance and Slices of Infinity.
 In addition, Pioneer Library and John Broadbanks Publishing are seeking to revive many of his out-of-print books.

+The Heritage Collection of the Dunedin Public Libraries includes a Frank W. Boreham Collection of 72 titles, presently housed at the Mosgiel branch library.

-Popular Culture
+Popular culture

 Steven James references Boreham several times in Synapse.